bzalyaliev/FIX_Basic_Java/README.md

-# FIX_Basic_Java
+# FixJavaBasic

-Курс по основам разработки на Java от группы компаний FIX (Марсель Сидиков).
+About

+Notes from course on the basics of Java development from the FIX group of companies (Marcel Sidikov).